shini4i/argo-watcher/docs/operations/database.md

   | gzip > "argo-watcher-$(date -u +%Y%m%d).sql.gz"
 ```

 A daily dump retained for 30 days is a sensible baseline.
-If the deployment volume is high or you treat the audit history as critical, increase retention rather than frequency — there's no point dumping more than once an hour given the workload.
+If you treat the deployment history as an audit trail, increase retention rather than frequency.

 Restore with `psql` after recreating the database: